pegaltier/backtest-kit/docs/interfaces/ActivateScheduledCommit.md

 currentPrice: number
 ```

-Current market price at time of trailing adjustment
+Current market price at time of activation

 ### position